ndrewtl/airspace-jekyll/_posts/2017-03-06-webscraping.md

 Open up a new R Script where you will be adding the code for this tutorial.
 All the resources for this tutorial, including some helpful cheatsheets, can be downloaded from [this repository](https://github.com/ourcodingclub/CC-12-Webscraping).
 Clone and download the repo as a zipfile, then unzip and set the folder as your working directory by running the code below (subbing in the real path), or clicking `Session/ Set Working Directory/ Choose Directory` in the RStudio menu.

-Alternatively, you can fork the repository (insert link) to your own Github account and then add it as a new RStudio project by copying the HTTPS / SSH link.
+Alternatively, you can fork [the repository](https://github.com/ourcodingclub/CC-12-Webscraping) to your own Github account and then add it as a new RStudio project by copying the HTTPS / SSH link.
 For more details on how to register on Github, download git, sync RStudio and Github and do version control, please check out our previous <a href="https://ourcodingclub.github.io/2017/02/27/git.html">tutorial.</a>

 ```r
 setwd("<PATH TO FOLDER>")